Rishabbh-Sahu/learning_pathways/README.md

 - Find statistical significance while dealing with proportions (2-sample binomial test):
     - https://select-statistics.co.uk/calculators/sample-size-calculator-two-proportions/<br>
-    Note that the above test is valid if the question you are asking have just **two valid answers** (e.g., yes or no)
+    Note that the above test is valid if the question you are asking have just **two valid answers** (e.g. yes or no)

 - All about NLP (Resources)
     https://github.com/ivan-bilan/The-NLP-Pandect